ALL of the features below come standard on your Aerovault MKII Trailer

-Each Aerovault comes equipped with a commercial grade, remote controlled winch.
+Each Aerovault comes equipped with a commercial grade, remote controlled winch with synthetic rope.
 Simply attach the hook to your car and walk it in, one hand on the steering wheel, the other on the wireless remote to control speed.
 It’s that easy.
 Once in, it’s a simple matter of using the four flush-mounted “D” rings in the floor to secure your car with ratchet tie-downs.
 The two front side doors give easy access to the front of your car while the rear is wide open through the tailgate.

 And notice the head room?
 An Aerovault isn’t as short as you might think.
 It’s a comfortable height that only seems short because it isn’t as tall as a one story building filled with air to tow like most trailers!

 ONLY THE BEST… INCLUDED!

 The Aerovault is made standard with the highest quality components and it’s built easy-to-use because that’s how we built our own Aerovault*

 Connecting It The Right Way

 The Aerovault comes with a Bulldog hitch.
 It’s a heavy duty 2 5/16” ball Bulldog (rated at 12,500 pounds even though you’ll never tow more than 7000).
 The sliding collar ensures a solid lock onto the ball of your tow vehicle.
 The design also makes it easy to see when it’s locked down, and when it isn’t, so you’re never surprised.